Flashing a Sonoff Zigbee Dongle P to be used as a router

 Flash the dongle

 So many thanks to Shinigami and his above article.
-I couldn't have flashed my dongle or written this post with his blog post.
+I couldn't have flashed my dongle or written this post without his blog post.
+It saved me a lot of time :)